Climate+ to engage Duke students in data-driven climate research

 “With the Data+ program, we have established an effective program for equipping Duke students with data science skills as they tackle interdisciplinary research projects that have the potential for real impact,” said Robert Calderbank, PhD, director of Rhodes iiD.
 “Over the years, several Data+ teams have completed successful climate and energy projects, in partnership with the Energy Data Analytics Lab, Nicholas School of the Environment, James E. Rogers Energy Access Project at Duke, and more.
 With the new Climate+ vertical, we will work with faculty across many Duke schools to strategically build on those successes, engaging even more students in this important work.”

 Climate+ is aligned with Duke’s commitment to advancing interdisciplinary understanding of climate change’s causes and societal impacts and to identifying sustainable solutions, including climate change mitigation and adaptation strategies.
-This summer’s Climate+ teams will work on diverse topics, including electricity consumption, wetland carbon emissions, climate change’s impacts on river and ocean ecosystems and microbial food webs, and the use of remote sensing data to inform climate strategies.
+This summer’s Climate+ teams will work on diverse topics, including electricity consumption, wetland carbon emissions, climate change’s impacts on river and ocean ecosystems, and the use of remote sensing data to inform climate strategies.
 View the Summer 2022 projects.

 “Duke University is strengthening its already substantial climate education and research efforts, and the introduction of Climate+ is part of that push,” said Brian Murray, PhD, interim director of the Nicholas Institute and Energy Initiative.
 “Climate+ creates new opportunities for Duke students to make meaningful, immediate research contributions while they develop strong data science skillsets.
 It’s just one of the ways that Duke is readying future leaders to address the climate crisis and accelerate the global energy transition.”